-Since 6 April 2015, the rules have provided much greater flexibility once you reach the minimum pension age of 55 (which increases to 57 in 2028).
+Pension rules accommodate a number of different options once you reach the minimum pension age of 55 (which increases to 57 in 2028).
 There are no restrictions on how much income you can take each year from drawdown, and you can take 25% of your pension funds as a tax-free lump sum at the start, with subsequent withdrawals taxed as income.
 There are also no restrictions on withdrawals from a pension, but the first 25% you take is tax free and the remainder is taxed as income.
 The best way to structure withdrawals from your pension will depend on your personal circumstances.

-We can give guidance on how you might take lump sums and income from your pension, including ways to combine them with other income sources, what happens if you die and when it may be beneficial to buy guaranteed income through an annuity.
-We can also help you understand how you can take advantage of the flexibility now available.
+EXAMPLE

-EXAMPLE Drawing from pension
+Drawing from pension

 Samira has a SIPP with a value of £600,000.
 After taking financial advice, she decides to 'crystallise' £400,000 by moving £300,000 to drawdown and taking £100,000 as a lump sum.
-The £100,000 is tax free as it is a quarter of the £400,000 total withdrawal.
+The £100,000 is tax free as it is a guarter of the £400,000 total withdrawal.
 She decides to keep the remaining £200,000 'uncrystallised' until she needs it, when she can take 25% tax free.